Synogun/FarmRPGPlus/README.md

 There's a ton of Buddy Farm and Library buttons throughout the game pages, usually at the bottom so it don't clutter the interface.
 Each button can be disabled individually and independently.

+### ♻ Crafting Bonus Indicator

+Adds a crafting bonus indicator on the items of Workshop page, showing how much bonus resources will be crafted with the resource saver perk.

 ### 🔥 Oven Navigation Buttons

 Adds a previous and next button inside the Ovens page, making cooking actions less painfull while not having the group actions buttons.